GioF71/mpd-alsa-docker/README.md

+# mpd-alsa-docker

-# mpd-alsa-docker - a Docker image for mpd with ALSA
+A Docker image for mpd with ALSA.
 It also includes `mpdscribble`.
 User mode is now possible.